 Instructional Performance Assessment Instrument ©IPSI provides basic software tools to track course content goals and course level student learning outcomes.
+As of end of June, 2013, TCL completed three phases on implementing IPSI.
 In 2010 -2011, all courses had IPSI syllabi, and those syllabi were posted on the TCL website.
 Faculty completed a review of courses to determine if all course content had been taught, if any had been removed, and if any new content was included.
 Faculty also reviewed whether each content goal was evaluated.

 Furthermore, faculty reflected on the overall performance of the class and developed a plan for making changes if warranted by the student outcomes.
 Phase III Program Level Evaluation was implemented in several areas and will become an embedded part of program review over the next program review cycle.
 The program advisory committees are actively involved in this work of review and feedback of course content goals.

-7.5.2 2011-2012 Academic Advisory Committees
+7.5.2 Academic Advisory Committees